ScratchEverywhere/ScratchEverywhere.github.io/extensions/format.md

 - 6th bit: PC
 - 7th bit: Vita

+## Settings

+The settings section allows custom extensions to provide modifiable settings available in the runtime's UI.

+The section begins with a single byte for the number of settings available in the extension.

+The rest of the section is made up of data for each setting.
+The size of these settings is not always the same (not even the same number of data types.)
+All settings start with a single byte repsenting the type of the extension, followed by 2 null-terminated strings, one for the ID of the setting, and another for the name of the setting.
+The name and ID is always followed by a default value, the size of which varies between types.
+Some types also have additional data.

+### Toggles

+Toggles have the type of `0x12`.
+Toggles' default value is a single byte with a `1` representing enabled and a `0` representing disabled.

+### Text

+Text settings have the type of `0x63`.
+Their default value is a null-terminated string.
+They also have another null-terminated string called the prompt which is what will be displayed in the on-screen keyboard when editing the text setting.

+### Sliders

+Sliders have the type of `0x6E`.
+Their default value is a 32-bit float.
+Sliders also have an additional three 32-bit floats in this order, slider max, slider minimum, and slider snap.

 ## Blocks

 The blocks section is actually split into two sub-sections, the block types